Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces

 \section{Masked Discrete Diffusion Process}

-Similar to the continuous diffusion, discrete diffusion is also composed by a fixed forward process and a learned reverse process.
+Like continuous diffusion, discrete diffusion is composed of a fixed forward process and a learned reverse process.
 The forward process degrades a data sample $x^0\sim q\left(x^0\right)$ into a sequence of progressively noisier latent variables $x^1, x^2, \ldots, x^N$ via a Markov chain,

 where $\mathbf{Q}_n$ is the transition matrix with $ \left[\mathbf{Q}_n\right]_{i j}=q\left(x^n=j \mid x^{n-1}=i\right) $.
 Specifically, we focus on a family of discrete diffusion processes called masked diffusion models~\citep{austin2021structured,campbell2022continuous,shi2024simplified}, where an additional \texttt{[MASK]} action is added to the action space.
-Denote the mask action as a special $\texttt{m}$ action, the transition kernel of the forward process is defined as
+Denoting the mask action as a special $\texttt{m}$ action, the transition kernel of the forward process is defined as